Dancin' Around Dance Studio Recital/Showcase Handbook

-Welcome to Dancin’ Around Dance Studio in Lansing.
+Welcome to Dancin’ Around Dance Studio, LLC.
+We offer classes in Munster, Indiana; Homewood, Illinois; and Midlothian, Illinois.
 We hope that you will find the following information helpful and that your child will enjoy his/her classes in the months ahead.

 The purpose of this handbook is to give students and their parents a clearer understanding of the study of dance and the philosophy of the studio’s dance program.

 The philosophy of our dance program is to teach the basic fundamentals of dance in a safe and sound manner and to instill in our students an appreciation of the arts in an enjoyable atmosphere.
 Our main goal is to teach the love of dance as a performing art.